Flagstone and bluestone are both large, flat stones commonly used for landscaping across patios, walkways, driveways, and pool decks.

-Did you know bluestone is actually a type of flagstone?
+Did you know bluestone is a type of flagstone?
 It’s true!

 Bluestone is a form of flagstone and is characterized as a sedimentary rock that's formed through the fusing of particles deposited by rivers, oceans, and lakes.
 Bluestone usually features a moderately textured surface.

-There’s a reason flagstone and bluestone are so popular in landscaping - they both offer a beautiful natural stone finish that adds a stunning touch to any outdoor space.
-Both are typically implemented as pathways, walkways, steps, driveways, walls, and even interior flooring.
+There’s a reason using bluestone or flagstone is so popular in landscaping - they both offer a beautiful natural stone finish that adds a stunning touch to any outdoor living space.
+Both are typically implemented as pathways, walkways, steps, driveways, wall projects, and even interior flooring.

-In terms of appearance, bluestone offers a rich blue and gray color that stands out in an outdoor landscape.
+In terms of appearance, bluestone, formed from particles deposited uniquely, offers a rich blue and gray color that stands out in an outdoor landscape.
 Typically, bluestone is regarded as more stable and stronger than flagstone, yet comes in fewer shade ranges.

-Flagstone, on the other hand, may not be as sturdy as bluestone, but still has decent durability.
-Flagstone is weather-resistant in its thick, compact variations - something to consider when investing in this stone.
+Flagstone, on the other hand, as a flat stone may not be as sturdy as bluestone, but still has decent durability.
+A sedimentary rock formed like flagstone is weather-resistant in its thick, compact variations - something to consider when investing in this natural stone.

 In terms of the functionality of flagstone vs bluestone, they each have their pros and cons when implementing them in your design.

-Bluestone is the superior choice if you live in a harsher weather climate.
+Bluestone is the superior choice if you live near harsh weather conditions.
 Whether you deal with extremely hot summers or bitterly cold winters, bluestone is better built to withstand these elements.
 Additionally, bluestone tends to be slightly more slip-resistant due to its rougher surface, which is great for around a pool area.

-Flagstone, on the other hand, tends to still be slip-proof, just not as much as bluestone.
+Flagstone, on the other hand, tends to limit slipping, just not as much as bluestone.
 Additionally, the lighter flagstone colors will be better for hotter climates as they won’t retain as much heat as the darker-hued bluestone.